HomeMy WebLinkAboutAgenda Bill 1.A-Minutes 04/05/2004

 determined the cost of providing the service

-Vice Mayor Moynihan wondered if'some of the increases were reflecting
+Vice Mayor Moynihan wondered if some of the increases were reflecting

 increases enabled inefficiencies to occur.
 He preferred to streamline